judsonmusic/display-sample-main/README.md

 Check out the [prompt](PROMPT.md) to get started.

+## How to install.
+1. Clone the application
+2. run npm install in the root folder.
+3. run npm start
+4. go to localhost:4200

+## Instructions for use.

+You can see the initial data from the json file in the box on the left.
+It should display a form on the right.
+In the left box you can change certain properties like colors etc. Click render.
+If you like your changes, click save.
+Refresh the page and your changes will be in session storage.

 ## README Questions:

 The following are some sample questions for you to get started on your README, but feel free to format it in any way you see fit.